openservicemesh/osm/docs/example/README.md

 kubectl get trafficsplit -n bookstore
 ```

-A simple toplogy view of the Bookstore application looks like the following:
+A simple topology view of the Bookstore application looks like the following:
 ![Bookstore Application Topology](/img/book-thief-app-topology.jpg "Bookstore Application Topology")

 *Note: At the moment, you must configure a TrafficSplit object to get your applications set up correctly for inbound traffic because it helps us properly configure the dataplane.
 We're working on removing the need for this entirely.* [#1370](https://github.com/openservicemesh/osm/issues/1370)